 Sometimes it is just to retard the rise so that we can control when we bake the bread.
 There are discussions about the flavor being created when the dough is refrigerated for several hours or overnight, but it is unclear whether this comes from the enzymes in the flour, yeast metabolites, dying yeast byproducts or other chemical reactions.

 There are several bread baking methods that require refrigeration.
 "Artisan Bread in Five Minutes a Day" (2007, St. Martin's Press) uses it, keeping the dough for up to three weeks in the refrigerator, and Peter Reinhart suggests keeping the primary doughs in the refrigerator for up to three days if you cannot use them right away.
 Also, the Swiss Wurzelbrot method bakes the loaves directly from the refrigerator and some sweet braided breads can be refrigerated and baked in the morning for breakfast.

-Can We Use Low Temperature to Our Advantage in Other Breads?
+Using Low Temperature to Your Advantage in Other Breads

-Why Do We Proof Dough over Warm Water or on the Back of the Stove?
+Why to Proof Dough Over Warm Water Or On the Back of the Stove

 Because yeast does not divide much in bread dough (only 20-30% increase in cell numbers in 4 hours), what you start with is what you end up with in terms of yeast numbers.
 This can affect the bread by adding a "yeasty" taste if you put too much into the dough.
 General amounts of yeast are around 1 - 2 % of the flour, by weight.
 Too much yeast could cause the dough to go flat by releasing gas before the flour is ready to expand.

 If you let the dough rise too long, it will start having a yeast or beer smell and taste and ultimately deflate or rise poorly in the oven and have a light crust.
 This is not because of huge numbers of yeast cells taking over, but due to too little residual sugar and the inability of the gluten to stretch any further.